copy-ninja/SmartThings_MyQ/README.md

 # SmartThings MyQ Lite SmartApp

+### Current Notes
+* This SmartApp is currently only supported in the **SmartThings Classic mobile app**; the new app does not yet support custom apps like this
+* If you get an error saying "No supported devices found," the most likely cause is you're running an older version of the SmartApp.
+Double check to see you're using the latest code.
+If you're still having trouble, there's a small chance your IDE info is not sync'd properly across all SmartThings cloud shards.
+One way to tell this is by checking the Hubs link and noticing your hub missing.
+Another  way to check that is to reset all cookies and log in again (or try from a different computer) to see if it logs you into a different shard at that point, which will let you verify if things are out of sync.
+If there's a problem with that, SmartThings support can help.

 ### Overview
 This SmartApp integrates Chamberlain/LiftMaster MyQ doors and light controllers into SmartThings.
 It creates a garage door device and/or a light device in your list of Things and allows you to control the device...